ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 value between consecutive timestamp reset events.
 In the EVR the value of the seconds shift register is transferred to the seconds counter at the same time the higher running part of the timestamp counter is reset.

+Logic has been added to automatically increment and send out the 32-bit seconds value.
+Using this feature requires the two externally supplied clocks as shown above, but the events 0x70 and 0x71 get generated automatically.

+After the rising edge of the slower clock on DBUS4, the internal seconds counter is incremented and the 32 bit binary value is sent out LSB first as 32 events 0x70 and 0x71.
+The seconds counter can be updated by software by using the `TSValue` and `TSControl` registers.

 The distributed bus event inputs can be enabled independently through the distributed bus event enable register.
 The events generated through